Yuanzhang2014/Generic-diagonalizability-SFO-SOC/README.md

 Algorithm 3 : A weighted maximum matching based algorithm for a feasible solution to P1 for general systems.

-Algorithm 4:  A weighted maximum flow based algorithm to find an optimal solution to P2 in generically diagonalizable systems.
+Algorithm 4:  A weighted maximum flow based algorithm to find an optimal solution to P2 in generically diagonalizable systems.

 ER_main: Generate Erd¨os-R´enyi (ER) random networks and empirically count the ratio of structurally diagonalizable ones.